IFRoS-ELTE/gps_wp_navigation/ReadMe.md

    #### Method1 : Custome Planner

-   1. **RRT_Planner** : This takes the start and the next waypoint and gives us a efficient  path between the two waypoints considering the obstacle(uses the `StateValidityChecker` to check for state of position and path).
+   1. **RRT_Planner** : This takes the start and the next waypoint and gives us a efficient  path between the two waypoints considering the obstacle(uses the `StateValidityChecker` to check for the state of position and path).
-   2. **State_Validity_Checker**: This class, `StateValidityChecker`, is responsible for checking the validity of individual positions and paths (sequences of positions) with respect to obstacel list.
+   2. **State_Validity_Checker**: This class, `StateValidityChecker`, is responsible for checking the validity of individual positions and paths (sequences of positions) with respect to the obstacle list.
    3. **Move Controller**:publishes velocity to navigate the robot to next point.

    #### Method2:  MoveBase ros package Planner
-   1. A* star
+   1.Global plannner
    2. DWA